MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 ## App manifest

 The app manifest for Microsoft 365 (previously known as *Teams app manifest*) is a JSON file that describes the functionality and characteristics of your app.
-At its core, the app manifest for Microsoft 365 is the schema for building [Teams apps](), however it has since expanded (as of version 1.17) to define apps that run across Microsoft 365 hosts, in addition to Teams.
+At its core, the app manifest for Microsoft 365 is the schema for building [Teams apps](/microsoftteams/platform/concepts/build-and-test/apps-package), however it has since expanded (since version 1.17) to define apps that run across Microsoft 365 hosts, in addition to Teams.

 Every app manifest must include the following information: